 Water puppet is one of the oldest folklore art forms in Vietnamese culture.
 It’s well reserved and promoted so you can easily watch it.
 Artisans stand in the waist-deep water using bamboo sticks to control the water puppetry movements.
 The performances often tell folklore stories and mythical legends of Vietnamese people.
 If you’re going with kids, your children would love it so much.
-This is also the top activities in Hanoi on rainy days.
+This is also the top activities in Hanoi on rainy days or at night

 Recommend Hanoi City Tour 1 Day

 Day 2: Cooking Class & Street Food Tour